lakshyarawat1/kali_guide/nmap.md

 - -p : select the ports to scan
 - -p- : scan all ports
 - --script : to activate the script from nmap scripting library
+- -f : used to fragment a packet making it less likely to be detected by the firewall
+- -mtu : alternative to -f switch, provides more control over size of the fragment, very useful when network is unstable
+- --scan-delay <time>ms :

 # Important types of scans